PolymathNetwork/polymesh_docs/Polymesh/docs/assets.md

 Polymesh allows the issuer of an asset to associate documents with that asset.

-The actual document is not stored on-chain, and instead the asset is associated with a document reference on-chain, where the reference includes a name, the URL at which the document can be found (this may be a permissioned URL requiring an investor in the asset to have some credentials to access the document) as well as an optional hash of the document contents.
+The actual document is not stored on-chain, and instead the asset is associated with a document reference on-chain, where the reference includes a name, the URL at which the document can be found (this may be a permissioned URL requiring an investor in the asset to have some credentials to access the document), as well as an optional document type, filing date, and hash of the document contents.

 Documentation can only be updated or modified by the identity that issued the corresponding asset (the asset issuer).